 Catalog/Scribe numbers: Scribe numbers are a unique string of alphanumeric characters determined by the client that is etched on to the lacquer master to help identify a vinyl record throughout the manufacturing process.
 Numerous vinyl cutting sessions have had unnecessary delays because of scribe numbers not being ready on time.
 The sooner your clients have their scribe numbers ready, the smoother the vinyl manufacturing process will go.

 Digital cutting master: If the client’s budget permits, having a separate digital cutting master that bypasses the limiter has added benefits in the vinyl world, where the loudness wars aren’t as pervasive.
 The transients in your music would benefit from the headroom of the format.

 Native sample rate: Once again, if the client’s budget permits, deliver your cutting master at the native sample rate the music was mixed at, but at 32-bit.
 This helps reduce the loss in quality moving from one system (the mix) to another (the master).

 Despite vinyl being an aging medium with notable constraints as a format, there are numerous strategies being taken that allow modern music to thrive on vinyl.
 Regardless of these constraints, vinyl still continues to grow and disprove naysayers on their perceived notion of the format’s lack of longevity.

-Read Part 2 as we delve deeper into the thriving world of vinyl through the perspective of today’s vinyl-centric industry pros.
+Read this supplementary article featuring interviews with vinyl pros as we delve deeper into the thriving world of vinyl through each of their perspectives.
 In addition to a few listening examples, we also dive into a conversation about current trends, standards and innovations in the vinyl industry.